gopika04-saru/MLInventra/README.md

 ## 🧰 Project Description

 MLInventra allows administrators to manage inventory while empowering users to suggest new products and raise inquiries.
-The system uses machine learning models to:
+The system uses **machine learning models** to:

-- Predict prices for new products (admin or user-suggested)
+- **Predict prices** for new products (admin or user-suggested)

-- Automatically classify customer inquiries by priority (High / Medium / Low)
+- **Automatically classify customer inquiries by priority** (High / Medium / Low)

-Admins have full control over the inventory, including approval of user-suggested products, which are assigned ML-generated prices.
+Admins have full control over the inventory, including approval of user-suggested products, which are assigned **ML-generated prices**.

 ## 🚀 Features